The Band: 1976–1978: The Last Waltz

 In 1977, the Band released their seventh studio album Islands, which fulfilled their record contract with Capitol so that a planned Last Waltz film and album could be released on the Warner Bros. label.
 Islands contained a mix of originals and covers, and was the last with the Band's original lineup.
-That same year, the group recorded soundstage performances with country singer Emmylou Harris ("Evangeline") and gospel-soul group the Staple Singers ("The Weight"); Scorsese combined these new performances—as well as interviews he had conducted with the group—with the 1976 concert footage.
+Also in 1977, the group recorded soundstage performances with country singer Emmylou Harris ("Evangeline") and gospel-soul group the Staple Singers ("The Weight"); Scorsese combined these new performances—as well as interviews he had conducted with the group—with the 1976 concert footage.
 The resulting concert film–documentary was released in 1978, along with a three-LP soundtrack.

-Helm later wrote about The Last Waltz in his autobiography, This Wheel's on Fire, in which he made the case that it had been primarily Robbie Robertson's project and that Robertson had forced the Band's breakup on the rest of the group.
-Robertson offered a different take in a 1986 interview: "I made my big statement.
+Helm later wrote about The Last Waltz in his autobiography, This Wheel's on Fire, in which he made the case that it had been primarily Robbie Robertson's project and that Robertson had forced The Band's breakup on the rest of the group.
+Robertson offered a different take in a 1986 interview:

+I made my big statement.
 I did the movie, I made a three-record album about it—and if this is only my statement, not theirs, I'll accept that.
-They're saying, 'Well, that was really his trip, not our trip.'
+They're saying, "Well, that was really his trip, not our trip."
 Well, fine.
 I'll take the best music film that's ever been made, and make it my statement.
 I don't have any problems with that.
-None at all."
+None at all.

-The original quintet would perform together one last time: on March 1, 1978 after the late set of a Rick Danko solo show at The Roxy, the group performed "Stage Fright", "The Shape I'm In", and "The Weight" for an encore.
-Although the members of the group intended to continue working on studio projects, they drifted apart after the release of Islands in March 1977.
+The original quintet performed together one last time: on March 1, 1978 after the late set of a Rick Danko solo show at The Roxy, the group performed "Stage Fright", "The Shape I'm In", and "The Weight" for an encore.